Bias Tape Length Calculator

 Frequently asked questions

-Why is bias tape cut on the diagonal grain of the fabric?
+What is bias tape and why is it cut on the bias?

-What width of bias tape do I need for different types of projects?
+What width of bias tape should I use?